Biloela homecoming sweet for Nadesalingam family

 She said the family is overwhelmed with the outpouring of support.
 Strangers have been cheering “welcome home” and hugging them after their four-year nightmare came to an end.

-Refugee organisation People Just Like Us (PJLU) is now calling for all refugees and asylum seekers on bridging visas to be given permanent protection.
+Refugee organisation People Just Like Us is calling for all refugees and asylum seekers on bridging visas to be given permanent protection.

 Priya and Nades arrived by boat in Australia as asylum seekers fleeing the civil war in Sri Lanka, before they met and had their two girls.

-In March 2018, the federal government attempted to deport them before an 11th-hour court injunction saw the four held at the Christmas Island detention centre for two years.
+In March 2018, the federal government attempted to deport them before an 11th-hour court injunction led the four to be held at the Christmas Island detention centre for two years.

-They were then moved to community detention in Perth before the new federal Labor government granted them bridging visas after coming to power in May.
+They were moved to community detention in Perth before the new federal Labor government granted them bridging visas after it won May’s election.

 The family are seeking permanent residency, with Prime Minister Anthony Albanese seeing “no impediment” to it being granted.